Required Tools & Equipment

 Unthread the end of the filament from the spool and straighten it out.
 Cut a 45 degree angle on the end using a pair of wire cutters.
-The sharp tip helps when feeding the filament through the extruder.
+The sharp tip helps when feeding the filament through the filament sensor and the extruder.

 Insert the filament through the filament runout detector and feed the filament until it appears at the other end of the tubing, inside the printer.

 If the feed path upgrade was installed on your machine, you may need to jiggle the filament a bit to get it to pass through the filament runout sensor.
 If the filament feels stuck and won’t feed through, try pulling it out and straightening it.
 Make sure the filament has a sharp angle cut on the end.
 It may take several tries, but this process should require minimal force.